solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

     ![The script is named CreateViewCreditCardLonLat.](media/azure-synapse-createview.png 'New script name')

 8. Copy and paste the following into the script window.
-Change the `synapselabfraud###adls` references to the storage account you created.
+Change the three `synapselabfraud###` references to the primary ADLS Gen2 storage account for the Synapse workspace.
 Then select **Run** to execute the script.

     ```sql
     CREATE VIEW dbo.CreditCardLonLat AS